mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		  10   1H7vVTk4ejUbQXw45I6g5qvPBSe9bsjDqh
 		}

+NOTE: As of version 0.9.2, MMGen supports Segwit.
+To generate Segwit addresses, add `--type segwit` to the command line.
+Segwit address files are distinguished from Legacy ones by the ‘-S’ in the filename:

+		$ mmgen-addrgen --type segwit 1-10
+		...
+		$ cat '89ABCDEF-S[1-10].addrs'
+		89ABCDEF SEGWIT {
+		  1   32GiSWo9zIQgkCmjAaLIrbPwXhKry2jHhj
+		...

 Note that the address range ‘1-10’ specified on the command line is included in the resulting filename.
-MMGen addresses consist of the Seed ID followed by ‘:’ and an index.
-In this example, ‘89ABCDEF:1’ represents the Bitcoin address ‘16bNmy...’, ‘89ABCDEF:2’ represents ‘1AmkUx...’ and so forth.

-To fund your MMGen wallet, first import the addresses into your tracking wallet and then spend some bitcoin into any of them.
+To fund your MMGen wallet, first import the addresses into your tracking wallet and then spend some BTC into any of them.
 If you run out of addresses, generate more.
-To generate a hundred addresses, for example, specify an address range of ‘1-100’.
+To generate a hundred addresses, for example, you’d specify an address range of ‘1-100’.

 Let’s say you’ve decided to spend some BTC into the first four addresses above.